scholarslab/engl-5559/herzig/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/4/4a/Manila_dwarf_coconut_palm.jpg">

 #
-This purloining of plants reflects typical colonial attitudes of taking plants from colonized spaces for one's own garden, as Hadriana rationalizes, "My father, an amateur botanist, had wanted to please us by cultivating not only the plant life particular to Haiti and the Dominican Republic, but flora from all over the Caribbean, from Cuba to Trinidad, passing by Jamaica, Martinique, Guadeloupe, and the entirety of the French Antilles" (Depestre 196).
+This purloining of plants reflects typical colonial attitudes of taking plants from colonized spaces for one's own garden.

 <param ve-image
        label="Sea-Side Grape of the West Indies (1800) by Lydia Byam"